-- Bank account details of the account designated to the project, and the Latest bank statement; - Proof of co-financing Relevant proof of co-financing includes but is not limited to: investment contract (e.g. capital contributions), debt agreement (e.g. credit agreements with the banks or financial institutions, loan agreements), company cash contribution (e.g. cash acquired through current business operations, cash expected from the ongoing and future business operations) and similar sources; - Environmental and Social Management Plan (ESMP), if applicable; - Extract from Registry of Entrepreneurs and Non-Entrepreneurial (Non-Commercial) Legal Entities by NAPR, if applicable13; - Proof of IP and know-how rights, including but not limited to licensing agreements, inkind contribution agreements, options or commitments, if any, and other agreements confirming that the Applicant owns or has rights to use the technology being developed and the finished product or service, if applicable; - Any other document as requested by the Implementing Agency.
+- Bank account details of the account designated to the project, and the Latest bank statement; - Proof of co-financing Relevant proof of co-financing includes but is not limited to: investment contract (e.g. capital contributions), debt agreement (e.g. credit agreements with the banks or financial institutions, loan agreements), company cash contribution (e.g. cash acquired through current business operations, cash expected from the ongoing and future business operations) and similar sources.
+Applicants will be given up to one month following the award decision to provide GITA with such proof; - Environmental and Social Management Plan (ESMP), if applicable; - Extract from Registry of Entrepreneurs and Non-Entrepreneurial (Non-Commercial) Legal Entities by NAPR, if applicable; - Proof of IP and know-how rights, including but not limited to licensing agreements, inkind contribution agreements, options or commitments, if any, and other agreements confirming that the Applicant owns or has rights to use the technology being developed and the finished product or service, if applicable; - Any other document as requested by the Implementing Agency.